-Carpet is an outstanding sound absorptive material.
+An acoustic carpet is an outstanding sound absorptive material.
 Indeed, carpet absorbs airborne noise as efficiently as many specialised acoustical materials.
-This ability to absorb sound and mute noise levels makes carpet an ideal flooring choice for many applications, from open plan offices to busy restaurants and bars, call centres, auditoriums and multi-level buildings such as apartment blocks and especially hotels where it serves to muffle noise from floor to floor.
+This ability to absorb sound and mute noise levels makes acoustics carpets an ideal flooring choice for many applications, from open plan offices to busy restaurants and bars, call centres, auditoriums and multi-level buildings such as apartment blocks and especially hotels where it serves to muffle noise from floor to floor.

 A study carried out by the Danish National Institute of Occupational Health¹ indicates that more than half of all employees working in open space office environments are negatively affected by noise.
 Telephone conversations, footsteps and chairs being pulled back and forth are all sounds that, if ignored in the interior design, may lead to an uncomfortable working environment and negative impact on employees’ ability to concentrate and work productively.
 Ultimately, this may lead to an increase in absenteeism.

 Acoustics should always be a primary concern when designing for working and hospitality environments.
 Some of the more creative interior designers are even starting to utilize the muffling properties of carpet for tapestry and wall covering when using it for acoustic flooring is not enough or not an option.
 You can also consider using acoustically optimized carpets for areas requiring extra quiet like reading nooks or lounge areas often used for phone conversations.

 You should definitely also consider the paths of traffic in the office and design your acoustic carpet accordingly to counter noise from footsteps.
 We find that a good way to gain insight is an informal chat with the end users of the site, about who works with whom and which desks, offices or areas are the most visited.
 Regarding hotels, corridors have traffic 24/7, so carpets here are essential to ensure peace and quiet for the guests who are sleeping and relaxing.